jessicaldale/manager-readme/README.md

 In general, please over-communicate with me.
 Don’t worry about sending me too many messages or overwhelming me, it’s really valuable, and in our remote context, I’d love to be here for you for what comes up because I can’t see how you’re doing by walking around an office.

-# Things you should know about me
+# More about me and my personality
 I have personality quirks.
 We all do.
 Here are some things that I am both aware of, and that may impact how you work with me:

 * I am an [Internal Thinker](https://coachapproachministries.org/thinking-styles/).
 I will take my time to purposefully choose the words